 Use a Safe Alternative to Flocked Snow

 The flocked snow on your tree might look pretty, but it’s not good for the environment or your health.
-It’s made from polystyrene, a known carcinogen and estimated to take up to 500 years to decompose.
+It’s made from polystyrene, a known carcinogen that can take centuries to decompose.

-Thankfully, there are safe, eco-friendly alternatives to polystyrene flocking. @ourecofriendlylife has a great tutorial on flocking pinecones with just water, flour, and salt!
+Thankfully, there are safe, eco-friendly alternatives to polystyrene flocking. @francesivyrose on Instagram has a great tutorial on flocking pinecones with just water, flour, and salt!

 3. Wrap Your Holiday Gifts in Zero-Waste Alternatives

-Wrapping paper is one of the easiest ways to make a sustainable switch.
+One of the easiest ways to make a sustainable choice this holiday season is to swap out your wrapping paper for a more eco-friendly wrapping paper option.
 If every American family wrapped just three gifts in reusable materials, the paper saved would cover 45,000 football fields!